pranlawate/avc-parser/CLI_REFERENCE.md

 # SELinux AVC Denial Analyzer - CLI Reference

-**Version 1.4.0** | Complete command-line reference, data fields, and troubleshooting guide with SELinux Policy Investigation Integration
+**Version 1.5.0** | Complete command-line reference, data fields, and troubleshooting guide with Two-Tier Professional Report System and SELinux Policy Investigation Integration

 This document provides comprehensive reference information for using the SELinux AVC Denial Analyzer from the command line.